ray-project/ray/doc/source/starting-ray.rst

           You need to add the ``ray.redis.address`` parameter to your command line (like ``-Dray.redis.address=...``).

-          You need to add the ``ray.job.code-search-path`` parameter as well.
-It's used to specify classpath for workers in the cluster.
-Your jar files must be distributed to all the nodes of the Ray cluster before running your code.
-You also need to make sure the paths of jar files are the same among nodes.
-Let's say your jar files are located in ``/path/to/jars/``, all files under this path will be loaded by worker processes.

           To connect your program to the Ray cluster, run it like this:

               .. code-block:: bash

                   java -classpath /path/to/jars/ \
-                    -Dray.job.code-search-path=/path/to/jars/ \
                     -Dray.redis.address=<address> \
                     <classname> <args>